ncsa/bw-new-user-training/_episodes/05-software-stacks.md

 -------------------------------------------------------------------
 ~~~
 {: .output}
-Here you can see that this module conflicts with PrgEnv-cray.
+Here you can see that this module conflicts with `PrgEnv-cray`, `PrgEnv-intel`, and `PrgEnv-pgi`.
-Therefore, to load module PrgEnv-gnu into the system, we have to swap it with the PrgEnv-cray:
+Therefore, to load module `PrgEnv-gnu` into the system, we have to swap it with the `PrgEnv-cray`:

 ~~~
 $ module swap PrgEnv-cray PrgEnv-gnu